 Most bicycle accident cases—and most accident cases in general—are governed by the law of negligence.

 Under Arizona law, all drivers, cyclists, and pedestrians owe a duty of care when using the state’s public roadways, bike paths, sidewalks, and trails.
 This duty of care requires them to act as a reasonably prudent person would act under similar circumstances.
-If someone breaches this duty of care—and if their breach results in a bicycle accident—they can be held liable for negligence.
+If someone breaches this duty of care—and if their breach results in bicycle accidents—they can be held liable for negligence.

 There are four “elements” to a negligence claim under Arizona law: